 What Causes Catatonic Depression, And How Can It Be Treated?

 Catatonic depression is one of the most severe types of depression that someone can suffer from.
 This depression is characterized by someone being so depressed that they will remain speechless or motionless for long periods of time.
 Sometimes someone suffering from this type of depression will be both speechless and motionless at the same time.
-This catatonic state can be very concerning for family members and friends of those who are suffering from it.
+This catatonic state can be very concerning for family members and friends of those suffering from it.

 What Is Catatonic Depression?

-In modern times, catatonic depression is considered to be a severe symptom or part of many other mental illnesses.
+In modern times, catatonic depression is considered a severe symptom or part of many other mental illnesses.
 People who suffer from this catatonic depression are often diagnosed as being bipolar or clinically depressed.
 These states of catatonia are also closely associated with post-traumatic stress disorder.
-It is not a common thing that happens to most people who are suffering from these conditions, but it can definitely occur as a result of them.
+It is not a common thing that happens to most people suffering from these conditions, but it can definitely occur as a result of them.

 The Symptoms Of A Catatonic Depression State